The Ultimate Guide to What Dogs Can’t Eat

 - Avocados.
 The leaves, fruit, bark, and seeds of avocados have all been reported to be toxic in some animals.
 The toxic component in the avocado is “persin,” which is a fatty acid derivative.
 Symptoms of toxicity include difficulty breathing, abdominal enlargement, abnormal fluid accumulations in the chest, abdomen, and sac around the heart, which can occur in some animals such as cattle and horses.
 The amount that needs to be ingested to cause symptoms is unknown.
 The biggest danger of avocado in dogs is the ingestion of the pit that can cause life-threatening gastrointestinal obstruction.

 - Baked Goods.
 Products that are made with xylitol are highly toxic to dogs.
-Xylitol is a sweeter used in place of sugar because it is lower in calories.
+Xylitol is a sweetener used in place of sugar because it is lower in calories.
 It is also an ingredient in many different types of gums and many products for people with Diabetes, due to its low glycemic index.
 It can cause low blood sugar and liver failure in dogs.

 - Baking Powder and Baking Soda.
 Baking soda and baking powder are both leavening agents.
 A leavening agent is a common ingredient in baked goods that produces a gas, causing batter and dough to rise.
 Baking soda is simply sodium bicarbonate.
 Baking powder consists of baking soda and an acid, usually cream of tartar, calcium acid phosphate, sodium aluminum sulfate, or a mixture of the three.
 Ingestion of large amounts of baking soda or baking powder can lead to electrolyte abnormalities (low potassium, low calcium, and/or high sodium), congestive heart failure, or muscle spasms.